SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Private and Public Key Generation

 \subsection{LLM for Public Key Generation}

 The purpose of a coverless steganography task is to generate stego images that do not arouse suspicion of eavesdroppers.
 Under a specific communication background, eavesdroppers may have a general expectation of the transmitted contents, which leads to a certain restriction of public keys.
 Due to this situation, the public key must be semantically related to the private key but with different specific content, ensuring the generative diffusion scene guided by public key has similar distributions with secret image, yet remaining content-independent.
 Even if an eavesdropper knows the class of the transmitted content, the generated stego image will not reveal the true secret information.
 Based on high requirements for the public keys, we introduce LLMs to generate public key prompts due to their stronger contextual understanding, linguistic diversity, and control capability\cite{minaee2024large}.
 In the previous work \cite{cao2024multimodal}, the LLM is used for converting images to a textual descriptions, then the texts are encrypted and transmitted to the receiver, and finally the receiver decrypts the texts and recovers the original images based on the content.
 In contrast, we serve the LLM-generated prompts as public keys directly, without additional encryption.
+Specific LLM-required prompt is designed to control the generation process only preserving general category and background of private key sentence, while detailed descriptions related to objects, attributes, or behavior are intentionally replaced with irrelevant counterparts, which ensures the public key remains semantic relative to private key without any leakage.
 This semantics-as-key design simplifies the communication process while still preserving the security of the hidden information.

 We use the generated private key sequence $K_{\text{priv}}$ as the initial prompt input to a decoder-only LLM to generate the public key.
 At each layer $\ell$, the public token representation $\mathbf{q}_\ell$ is updated by